pedrormconde/MV-ATTA/README.md

 We refer to Secion 4 of the referred paper, before using the code here presented.

 The inputs for training and testing to be used with our models must be located in the directories 'data/train' and 'data/test', respectively.
-The inputs must be of the form
+The inputs must be of the form:
+´´´
 'Z.npy', a numpy array of shape $(N,m,k)$ where $N$ equals number of samples in the set, $m$ equal the number of different augmentations used, and $k$ the number of classes in the problem.
-For each sample, the array 'Z.npy' reprents the transpose of the matrix $\mathbb{Z}$ presented in the article.
+For each sample, the array 'Z.npy' reprents the transpose of the matrix $\mathbf{Z}$ presented in the article.
+´´´